 108 Iowa Admin.
 Code r.
-265-9.7(1)"d"(4).
+265 - 9.7(1)"d"(4).
 109 Iowa Admin.
 Code r.
-265-9.7(1)"d"(6)"1".
+265 - 9.7(1)'d"(6)"1".
 110 Iowa Admin.
 Code r.
-265-9.7(1)"d"(6)"2".

-111 Id.

-112 Id.

-113 Id.
+265 - 9.7(1)"d"(6)"2".

 114 Iowa Admin.
 Code r.
 265-9.7(1)"d"(6)"3".

-115 Id.

 116 Iowa Admin.
 Code r.
 265-9.7(1)"d"(6)"5".

-117 Iowa Admin.
-Code r.
-265-9.7(1)"d"(6)"4".

-118 Id.

-119 Id.

-120 Id.

-- 6. Appeals.
-The ITG Board decision shall be final agency action and all appeals shall be filed with the lowa District Court for Polk County.
-121 - 7.
-Conditions.
-122 - a.
+- b.
+Waiver Limits.
+The ITG Board may limit a waiver by: - i.
+County - ii.
+Transaction Type, or - iii.
+Both120 - 6) Appeals.
+The ITG Board decision shall be final agency action and all appeals shall be filed with the Iowa District Court for Polk County.121 - 7) Conditions.122 - a.
 A waiver is unique to the recipient and is nontransferable. - b.
 A waiver recipient shall be accountable to ITG for abstracts prepared for ITG purposes. - c.
-ITG may require a waiver recipient to provide a quarantee, performance bond, or other form of indemnification, as assurance for abstracts prepared by the waiver recipient on behalf of the - d.
+ITG may require a waiver recipient to provide a guarantee, performance bond, or other form of indemnification, as assurance for abstracts prepared by the waiver recipient on behalf of the division. - d.
 ITG may review the waiver recipient annually and may require a renewal, modification or addition to any required assurances. - e.
-Retention of a waiver is dependent on the applicant's meeting the requirements for a participant in Iowa Administrative Code rule 265-9.6. - If the waiver recipient fails to meet the terms of the recipient's participation agreement, the waiver may be withdrawn by the ITG Board. - 8.
-Withdrawal.
-A waiver issued by the ITG Board may be withdrawn or modified if, after public notice and ITG Board meeting, the ITG Board issues a written ruling finding any of the following: 123 - a.
+Retention of a waiver is dependent on the applicant's meeting the requirements for a participant in Iowa Administrative Code rule 265-9.6. - f.
+If the waiver recipient fails to meet the terms of the recipient's participation agreement, the waiver may be withdrawn by the ITG Board. - 8) Withdrawal.
+A waiver issued by the ITG Board may be withdrawn or modified if, after public notice and ITG Board meeting, the ITG Board issues a written ruling finding any of the following:123 - a.
 The waiver recipient knowingly withheld or misrepresented material facts relied upon by the ITG Board in granting the waiver; or - b.
 The waiver recipient failed to comply with all conditions contained in the written ruling; or - c.
 The abstracts prepared by the waiver recipient fail to meet the abstract minimum standards adopted by ITG; or - d.
-That ITG has revoked the waiver recipient's authorization to provide services on behalf of ITG pursuant to Iowa Administrative Code rule 265-9.6(14). - 9.
-Public availability.
-Applications for waivers and written rulings are public records under lowa Code chapter 22.124 Some applications or written rulings may contain information that ITG is authorized or required to keep confidential.
-125 ITG may redact confidential information from applications or written rulings prior to public inspection or dissemination.
-126
+That ITG has revoked the waiver recipient's authorization to provide services on behalf of ITG pursuant to Iowa Administrative Code rule 265-9.6(14). - 9) Public availability.
+Applications for waivers and written rulings are public records under Iowa Code chapter 22.124 Some applications or written rulings may contain information that ITG is authorized or required to keep confidential.125 ITG may redact confidential information from applications or written rulings prior to public inspection or dissemination.126